Hyundai extended warranty: cost, coverage and plans

 As we gathered quotes, we also started noticing a trend that the dealers confirmed — Hyundai’s pricing algorithm for these plans heavily favors newer cars.
 That means the company wants you to buy one when you purchase a new Hyundai, and it will ramp up prices accordingly if you choose to wait.

 This was evident in the huge price gap between the new and used Hyundais listed above.
-All three cars are essentially getting the same protection for the same period of time — and they’re even close in original price — yet the used cars are significantly more expensive to get under an extended warranty.
+All three cars are essentially getting the same protection for the same period of time — and their original prices were similar — yet the used cars are significantly more expensive to get under an extended warranty.

 Is a Hyundai extended warranty worth it?